uw-comphys/opencmp/docs/helpers/writing_docstrings.rst

     :width: 550px
     :align: center
     :alt: Example docstring for a function with fancy whitespace formatting within the main docstring block.
 Taken from "expanded_config_parser.py".

-Sphinx automatically wraps math blocks in the LaTeX "split" environment, so "&" can be used to align multi-line equations.